DigitalState/Platform/platform/documentation/index.md

 # Documentation

-The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Platform.
+The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Application.
 It comes with a wide variety of **Ansible playbooks** to help the developer manage local and remote deployments; from sandbox to production.

 ## Table of Contents